kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 If an anonymous person submits a tracked form, we also check for any fields that could be used as an identity, such as a username or email address.
 This is especially useful on forms where people subscribe to newsletters.

-We will only use an `<input>` as an identity if its Name attribute is one of the following:
+We will only use an `<input>` as an identity if its Name attribute contains one of the following:

 * `userid`
 * `login`